mk-hassan/react-native-learning/README.md

 > [!NOTE]
 > `position: "relative"` is the default value of position attribute.\
 > Every element by default has `position: "relative"`.

+## Dynamic User Interfaces

+> [!NOTE]
+> The app's users won't all be using identical devices.
+Device sizes may vary, ranging from more compact phones to larger devices like iPads or Android tablets.
+We must ensure that our app's user interface remains responsive to these different device sizes while maintaining an `optimal user experience` .\
+On the same device, a user might opt for `portrait mode`, while another prefers `landscape orientation` .